abilandz/PH8124/Lecture_6/Lecture_6.md

 String operators in **Bash** can be used only in combination with curly-brace syntax ```${Var}```.
 String operators are used to manipulate the content of variables, typically in one of the following ways:

-1. Remove, replace, or modify a portion of the variable's content that matches some patterns
+1. Remove, replace, or modify a portion of the variable's content that matches some patterns;
-2. Ensure that the variable exists (i.e. that it is defined and has a non-zero value)
+2. Ensure that the variable exists (i.e. that it is defined and has a non-zero value);
-3. Set the default value for a variable
+3. Set the default value for a variable.

 The generic syntax for manipulating the content of the variable is:
 ```bash